-In this tutorial we will show you how to install and configuration of Tor Browser on your Ubuntu 16.04 server.
+In this tutorial, we will show you how to install and configure Tor Browser on your Ubuntu 16.04.
 For those of you who didn’t know, Tor is free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.
 Tor protects you by bouncing your communications around a distributed network of relays run by volunteers all around the world. it prevents somebody watching your Internet connection from learning what sites you visit, and it prevents the sites you visit from learning your physical location.

 Install Tor Browser on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Run the following commands in Terminal to install Tor Browser on Linux Ubuntu systems, via Webupd8 PPA:

 sudo add-apt-repository ppa:webupd8team/tor-browser sudo apt-get update sudo apt-get install tor-browser